zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 network, so the metric change should be initiated far enough in advance that the network converges before the actual topological change.

-# Security Considerations{#Security-Considerations}
+# Security Considerations

 The integration of time-variant mechanisms in network operations presents distinct security challenges that require thorough analysis to safeguard the network’s integrity, availability, and confidentiality.
 Networks that rely on time-sensitive data for routing and forwarding decisions are particularly susceptible to attacks that exploit timing dependencies.

-The "Security Considerations" section of {{?ID.ietf-tvr-requirements}} outlines various threat vectors and categories specific to time-variant environments.
+The "Security Considerations" section of {{?I-D.ietf-tvr-requirements}} outlines various threat vectors and categories specific to time-variant environments.
 In this document, a tidal demand use case has been presented, highlighting the need for robust security measures in the processes of generating, disseminating, and applying schedules to control tidal interfaces.
 It is essential to assess security risks and implement mitigation strategies to ensure the security of both the network and